story75/pixel-craft/apps/docs/src/content/docs/guides/why.md

 Okay, let's rule out ThreeJS and Babylon.js for now.
 They focus on 3D rendering.
 You could use them for 2D games, but why not use something focused on 2D games instead?
 In those cases, I would also recommend using one of the above game engines instead.

-I used PixiJS before working on Pixel Forge, but why didn't I use Phaser?
+I used PixiJS before working on Pixel Craft, but why didn't I use Phaser?
 Phaser is solid and has been around for a long time, but it also shows its age.
 Many of the examples and tutorials were either broken or outdated, and the documentation was unhelpful for similar reasons.
 As of this writing, Phaser 3.80.1 is the latest version, and the examples seem to be fixed, but the website is still a mess to navigate and shows that they are working on a new version.

 Many of the APIs still use callbacks where I would prefer to use promises or async/await for setup code.
 It was also written before ES modules were a thing, so the game code is not easily optimized by tree-shaking.
-Pixel Forge will probably borrow some features from Phaser, or at least take inspiration from it, to capture the good parts with a more modern stack.
+Pixel Craft will probably borrow some features from Phaser, or at least take inspiration from it, to capture the good parts with a more modern stack.

 This leaves us with PixiJS.
 PixiJS is a great rendering package, but it is not a game engine.
 It has received many updates and is still actively maintained.
 PixiJS just released v8 two weeks ago, adding WebGPU support and a ton of other improvements.